wenpq/runcheck/tools/README.md

 ## summarize
 Import lattice data to MongoDB from an xlsx file for runcheck.
 Use xlsx (https://github.com/SheetJS/js-xlsx.git) library to read data.

-Data files are uploaded on trello.com runcheck sprint2 board.
-There are some format changes between the Original file and the modified file.
+Slot data files are uploaded on trello.com runcheck sprint2 board.
+There are some format changes from the Original slot file.

 The  format of data in each sheet shall like the following: